justinpombrio/panfix/README.md

 - An operator began but was not completed.
 For example, encountering an `(` but no following `)`.

+These are the _only_ errors.
+If there aren't any nonsense tokens and your parentheses (and such) are matched, the parse will succeed!

 If parsing is successful, it produces a _parse tree_.
-Each node in the tree contains a reference to an operator and the source location of the occurrence of the first token of that operator in the source.
-The operators referenced include the operators defined in the grammar, plus two implicitly defined operators:
+Each node in the tree has an operator and a source location.
+The operators in the tree include the operators defined in the grammar, plus two extra operators:

-- The "Blank" operator denotes a missing argument.
+- The `"Blank"` operator denotes a missing argument.
 For example, in the source `true ||`, a "Blank" operator would be inserted to the right of `||`.
-- The "Juxtapose" operator denotes that two expressions are adjacent.
+- The `"Juxtapose"` operator denotes that two expressions are adjacent.
 For example, in the source `2 3`, a "Jutxapose" operator would be inserted between `2` and `3`.

-A parse tree is _well formed_ iff:
+The parse tree is guaranteed to be well formed, in the sense that:

 1. Each node has children in this order: (i) one child for its left argument, if it takes one; (ii) one child for each space "between" its tokens; and (iii)